What Are Containers?

 Containers are available in many formats.
 Among all the formats, the Docker container is a commonly used.
 Docker is an open-source container that is also supported on the Google Cloud platform and by the Google Kubernetes engine.

 Through containers, developers get the ability to create predictable and isolated environments for their applications.
 Containers can also incorporate the software dependencies required for the application like some particular versions of the programming language runtimes and software libraries.
 If we look at it from a developer’s viewpoint, all these aspects are guaranteed to be consistent irrespective of whether the application is deployed on time or if it is untimely deployed. higher productivity is ensured as the developers and IT Ops teams will have to spend less time in debugging and analyzing the differences in environments and they can concentrate more on ensuring new functionalities for the users.
 This results in a fewer bugs as the developers get the ability of making assumptions for the dev and test environments and they can be sure that the assumptions will hold true in production.

-One of the best things about containers is that they can be operated virtually anywhere and this simplifies the process of development and deployment to a great extent on Linux, Windows and Mac operating systems, on the virtual machines, on bare metal, on the developer’s machine or in the data center premises and in the public cloud as well.
+One of the best things about containers is that they can be operated virtually anywhere and this simplifies the process of development and deployment to a great extent on Linux, Windows and Mac operating systems, on the virtual machines, on bare metal server, on the developer’s machine or in the data center premises and in the public cloud as well.
 The Docker image format is an extensively popular format for the containers that further helps with portability. you can use containers and run your software wherever you want.

 Factors like CPU, storage, memory and network resources are all virtualized in the containers at the OS-level.
 This helps in providing the developers to get a better insight about the OS that is perfectly isolated from the other applications.

 |Container Benefits||Virtual Machine Benefits|

 |Small Size On Disk||